ray-project/ray/doc/source/tune-advanced-tutorial.rst

 The Generative Adversarial Networks (GAN) (Goodfellow et al., 2014) framework learns generative models via a training paradigm consisting of two competing modules – a generator and a discriminator.
-GAN training can be remarkably brittle and unstable in the face of suboptimal hyper- parameter selection with generators often collapsing to a single mode or diverging entirely.
+GAN training can be remarkably brittle and unstable in the face of suboptimal hyperparameter selection with generators often collapsing to a single mode or diverging entirely.

-As presented in `Population Based Training (PBT) <https://deepmind.com/blog/population-based-training-neural-networks>`__, PBT can help with the DCGAN training and next we're gonna to build a simple DCGAN demo.
+As presented in `Population Based Training (PBT) <https://deepmind.com/blog/population-based-training-neural-networks>`__, PBT can help with the DCGAN training.
+We will now walk through how to do this in Tune.
 Complete code example at `github <https://github.com/ray-project/ray/tree/master/python/ray/tune/examples/pbt_dcgan_mnist>`__

 We define the Generator and Discriminator with standard Pytorch API: